-- A. Pell Frischmann A22 Modelling Report - B. Orion Heritage Further Heritage Note
+A. Pell Frischmann A22 Modelling Report

-- 1.1 DMH Stallard LLP act on behalf of Welbeck Strategic Land (II) LLP ("Welbeck") in relation to the Mid Sussex Site Allocations DPD ("SA DPD") and the Examination in Public ("EiP"). - 1.2 Welbeck have a Promotion Agreement with the landowner of Imberhorne Farm, Imberhorne Lane, East Grinstead, part of which is allocated at Policy SA20 of the SA DPD and is known as Land West and South of Imberhorne Upper School, East Grinstead (the "Site"). - 1.3 Policy SA20 of the SA DPD allocates the Site for: - 550 dwellings, including 30% affordable housing - C4 hectares (net) playing fields for Imberhorne Secondary School - Land for a 2FE Primary School (with Early Years provision) - A mixed use 'hub', to include potential for a GP surgery - A Care Village - C40 hectares of Strategic SANG - 1.4 This Hearing Statement refers to Matter 3, as set out in the Inspector's Matters, Issues and Questions ("MIQs") Document ID-02.
-It should be read alongside Welbeck's Regulation 19 representations (Doc ID SA20.10).
+- 1.1 DMH Stallard LLP act on behalf of Welbeck Strategic Land (II) LLP ("Welbeck") in relation to the Mid Sussex Site Allocations DPD ("SA DPD") and the Examination in Public ("EiP"). - 1.2 Welbeck have a Promotion Agreement with the landowner of Imberhorne Farm, Imberhorne Lane, East Grinstead, part of which is allocated at Policy SA20 of the SA DPD and is known as Land West and South of Imberhorne Upper School, East Grinstead (the "Site"). - 1.3 Policy SA20 of the SA DPD allocates the Site for: - 550 dwellings, including 30% affordable housing - C4 hectares (net) playing fields for Imberhorne Secondary School - Land for a 2FE Primary School (with Early Years provision) - A mixed use 'hub', to include potential for a GP surgery - A Care Village - C40 hectares of Strategic SANG - 1.4 This Hearing Statement responds to Matters 6 Transport Infrastructure, Implementation and Monitoring, as well as Matter 7, as set out in the Inspector's Matters, Issues and Questions ("MIQs") - Document ID-02.
+It should be read in connection with the Regulation 19 representations (Doc ID SA20.10).